June-Skeeter/Module4_GEOS270/docs/Content_Part1.md

 # Spatial Analysis Methods

-This will be available Tuesday!
+This will be covered on Tuesday!